Pre-ELWR English for Multilingual Students Pathway Information

 - Complete assignments where they will describe and analyze their own experience and/or the writing of their peers while developing more language proficiency in academic English

 - Complete assignments that focus on the foundations of college writing (like summary and analysis) in English with considerable guidance from a teacher

 - Receive frequent instruction, practice, and feedback focused on English language use of academic writing

 UWP 22 focuses on writing about sources (an article, a website, etc.).
 Students will discuss and write about the decisions made by the authors of source materials.
 Students will practice analyzing and integrating source materials into their own writing.
 In this process, they also learn ways to give credit to sources they use in their writing.

 A common assignment in UWP 22 is a source analysis.
 Students examine specific features in a source, such as how a writer uses language, evidence, and persuasive techniques to meet readers' needs.

 A common writing assignment in UWP 22 asks students to analyze a source and respond to the content and/or perspectives expressed in that source.

-Students in UWP 21 and UWP 22 also complete a series of grammar practice activities that help them to learn how to notice patterns of errors and correct them.
+Additionally, students in UWP 21 and UWP 22 receive English language feedback that helps them to learn how to notice patterns of surface- level errors and correct them.